 However, the types of projects we were most interested in seemed to elude us - ones that so closely resembled a painting, you'd be hard-pressed to tell the difference.
 So in January 2018 we established The Cross Stitch Studio as a place to offer large, full coverage super-detailed cross stitch designs adapted from vintage-themed art.

-We're fortunate to work from home in our 1919 Queen Anne / Arts & Crafts bungalow pictured below, which we share with our four-legged feline companions.
+We're fortunate to work from home in our 1919 Queen Anne / Arts & Crafts bungalow pictured below.
 The home is larger than it appears and was built by a railroad family.
 Located in a northern suburb of Richmond on 3 wooded acres with a meandering creek and a slightly lopsided barn, it's situated directly across the street from the main East Coast north/south rail line.
 More than 100 trains a day pass by, both passenger and freight, providing us with a uniquely comforting soundtrack of soothing whistles and rattling rumbles that lull us to sleep each night and gently wake us at dawn.

-Although Mark and I have no children together (other than our kitty cats), my son from a previous marriage and his wife live only a few miles away.
-Andrew has degrees in painting, printmaking, and anthropology and is about to embark on his master's degree in cultural heritage management.
+Although Mark and I have no children together, my son from a previous marriage and his wife live only a few miles away.
+Andrew has degrees in painting, printmaking, and anthropology and a master's degree in cultural heritage management.
 Holly is a talented entrepreneur with a degree in fashion merchandising and owns a floral artistry business.

 If you've managed to read this far, thank you.
 And thank you, too, for visiting our little stitchy corner of the internet.
 We hope our designs give you a reason to smile!